 Ensure that labels are waterproof and will not disintegrate or detach from the sample container when wet, especially under conditions of extended submersion in ice water typically accumulating in ice chests or other transport containers.

 Label or tag each sample container with a unique field identification code that adequately distinguishes each sample according to the following criteria.
 The code must adequately link the sample container with all of the information about the sample contained in the permanent field record.
+A code or unique ID can include descriptors such as site name and date, as long as the descriptor(s) alone or in combination uniquely identify the sample and container, and link the sample and container to other field records.

-Link the unique field identification code to the sample source or sampling point identification, the date of sample collection, the time of sample collection (for maximum holding times equal to or less than 48 hours), the analytes of interest and the preservation technique.
+Link the unique field identification code to the sample source or sampling point identification, the date of sample collection, the time of sample collection (if required, see below), the analytes of interest and the preservation technique.

+Record the time of sample collection for each sample with a holding time ≤ 72 hours.

+A time of collection is required for data to be entered into the Florida Watershed Information Network (WIN), regardless of holding time.

 Label or tag each sample container for the following types of samples with a unique field identification code: